-Note: This post has had a lot of great discussion since it was published last year, and I truly appreciate all of the feedback.
+Note: This post has had a lot of great discussion since it was published several years ago, and I truly appreciate all of the feedback.
 However, I realize that email subscription services are constantly rolling out enhancements and updates to their systems.
 For that reason, in order to keep this information fresh and relevant for my readers, I will need to revisit each of these services and “re-review” them as time permits.

 In addition, some of our readers have left comments about other services that are not reviewed here such as Mad Mimi and CampaignMonitor, which may be great solutions for your business.
 I want to make sure the information posted here is accurate and helpful to you.